verayang01/CS262-final-project/README.md

 - After deleting your account, you will be redirected to the login screen.

 ### 9. Game Credit Calculation
-Credits are awarded based on:
+- At the end of a game, game credit changes are calculated.
+The winner has their game credits incremeted while the loser has their game credits deducted.
+- You have a starting and minimum game credit 0.
+- Credit changes consider the following factors:
-- Opponent skill difference: Reward is reduced if the higher-credit player wins, and increased if the lower-credit player wins.
+    - Opponent skill difference: Reward is reduced if the higher-credit player wins to refelct an expected outcome, and reward is increased if the lower-credit player wins to reflect an upset.
     - Average player credits: Credit changes are in general larger for games between high-credit players.
-- Game length: Shorter games award more credits to the winner to add reward for stone efficiency.
+    - Game length: Shorter games lead to higher rewards for the winner to incentivize efficient stone placement.
+- Winner will have an ending credit balance that equals their original balance plus the credit change.
+Loser will have an ending credit balance that equals their original balance minus the credit change, or 0, whichever is greater.